ivanczar/TradeFairApp/Readme.md

 ## Authors and Credits
 Ivan Czar.
-A special thank you to Jorge and Lucas, who through constant feedback, allowed me to refine the design of this app.
+A special thank you to Jorge and Lucas who, through constant feedback, allowed me to refine the design of this app.